Moving To Glen Ellyn, IL

 - St. James the Apostle Catholic School

-The last two schools listed above provide education for students from kindergarten up until the high school years.
+The last two schools listed above provide education for students from kindergarten to high school.
 Students who wish to continue their education after graduating from the area’s high schools can attend the College of DuPage’s main campus that is located within the village of Glen Ellyn.
-Two of its most famous alumni are the Belushi brothers, comedians James and John.
+Two of its most famous alumni are the Belushi brothers, comedians James, and John.

 The first European landowner, Deacon Winslow Churchill, arrived in 1834 from New York.
-Later, other people who settled within the region built those standards that are necessary for any town to thrive.
+Later, other people who settled within the region built the framework that was necessary for a town to thrive.
 For example, a War of 1812 veteran, Moses Stacy, arrived the following year in 1835 and completed Stacy’s Tavern in 1846.
-This tavern became a welcome stop for weary travelers who were making their way to and from other destinations in the state such as Galena, Chicago, Rockford and the Fox River valley.
+This tavern became a welcome stop for weary travelers who were making their way to and from other destinations in the state such as Galena, Chicago, Rockford, and the Fox River valley.

-Located at present-day Main Street and Geneva Road, Stacy’s Tavern has been designated as a historical monument as a nod to its importance to the history of the area.
+Located at present-day Main Street and Geneva Road, Stacy’s Tavern has been designated as a historical monument to note its importance to the history of the area.

-Incorporated in 1892, Glen Ellyn had a slew of names prior to this occasion including Stacy’s Corners, Prospect Park, Babcock’s Grove, Newton Station, Babcock’s Grove and Danby.
-The name Glen Ellyn was chosen after local residents Philo Stacy and Thomas E. Hill pushed for the creation of a lake.
-Glen Ellyn Lake was formed by damming the stream nearby.
-Soon afterwards, mineral springs
+Incorporated in 1892, Glen Ellyn had a slew of names before this occasion including Stacy’s Corners, Prospect Park, Babcock’s Grove, and Newton Station.
+The name Glen Ellyn was chosen after residents Philo Stacy and Thomas E. Hill pushed for the creation of a lake.

-Established in 1919, the Glen Ellyn Park District provides an array of opportunities for its residents to play, relax and have fun.
-Each season, the Glen Ellyn Park District releases a brochure detailing which of its more than 700 offerings are available at that time.
+Established in 1919, the Glen Ellyn Park District provides an array of opportunities for its residents to play, relax, and have fun.
+Each season, the Glen Ellyn Park District releases a brochure detailing which of its more than 700 programs are available.

-Since the sessions are divided according to the season – Spring/Summer, Fall and Winter – many of the activities are dependent on that time frame.
-With activities aimed at satisfying the interest levels and abilities of its residents from ages infants to seniors, the Glen Ellyn Park District is pleased to offer events such as a Boo Bash, Freedom Four Four-Mile Run, Lake Ellyn Cardboard Regatta, Eggs-trodinary Egg Hunt, Family Fun Night and much more.
+Since the sessions are divided according to the season – Spring/Summer, Fall, and Winter – many of the activities are dependent on that time frame.
+With activities aimed at satisfying the interest levels and abilities of its residents from infants to seniors, the Glen Ellyn Park District is pleased to offer events for all ages and families.

-In addition, the Glen Ellyn Park District maintains the village’s 30 parks.
-Offering a mix of unstructured options and structured programs, residents can find activities that pique their interests such as softball fields, 23 parks that boast multiple uses, an aquatic facility that is located outdoors, four buildings dedicated to recreation and lots more.
-In addition, the agency oversees two lakes and their respective buildings – Lake Ellyn Boathouse and Ackerman Sports & Fitness Center.
+In addition, the Glen Ellyn Park District maintains all the village’s parks.
+Offering a mix of unstructured and structured programs, residents can find activities that pique their interest such as softball, outdoor aquatic facilities, four buildings dedicated to recreation, and lots more.
+Also, the agency oversees two lakes and their respective buildings – the Lake Ellyn Boathouse and Ackerman Sports & Fitness Center.

-Whether your gastronomic tastes lie within those restaurants that are found throughout the country or you prefer an establishment that offers one-of-a-kind fare, you’ll find both options in Glen Ellyn.
+Whether your gastronomic tastes lie within restaurants that are found throughout the country or you prefer an establishment that offers a one-of-a-kind fare, you can enjoy both options in Glen Ellyn.
 Find a select few listed below:

-- Meatheads: Conveniently located on Roosevelt Road, Meatheads takes counter service to a whole new level with its satisfying menu of burger, sandwiches, shakes, hot dogs, fries and more.
+- Meatheads: Conveniently located on Roosevelt Road, Meatheads takes counter service to a whole new level with its satisfying menu of burgers, sandwiches, shakes, hot dogs, fries, and more.